bpiwowar/PDF-Image-Extractor/README.md

 # PDF Image Extractor

 A lightweight Python application with a GUI to visualize and extract images from PDF files.
-The app displays PDF pages with red bounding boxes around detected images, allowing you to click on any box to save that image.

 ## Features